robonps/nixos-config/README.md

 - **Flake Setup** – Keeps everything versioned and structured.

 Nothing too fancy—just a setup that works for me and evolves over time.
 Feel free to explore or borrow ideas.

+---

+🔹 **Note:** There needs to be a `hardware-configuration.nix` file inside the `system/` folder under the corresponding system name that you wish to use.